OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_pages.md

 On modeler, navigate to a page and on the right side menu open option **_Properties_**, and _Styles_ area will be available.

-You can add page specific styles by introducing them on property _styles_.These styles can then be used in the page or page components.
+You can add page specific styles by introducing them on property _styles_.These styles can then be used in the page or page elements.

-### How to add a component to a page?
+### How to add a Element to a page?

 On modeler, navigate to a page and on the right side menu open option **_Drag to add_**.

-The list of components available on the model will be available, and you can drag them to the page preview area.

-After adding the component to the page, their Attributes, Behaviours and Styles should be defined.

 On this menu option, you can find all internal Components along with Components imported from a package: